wonderingabout/gtp2ogs-tutorial/docs/3A3-linux-optional-upgrade-to-devel.md

 Explanation of what this command does :

-- in node_modules install path of gtp2ogs files (in this example /usr/lib/node_modules/gtp2ogs/), do a backup of all the gtp2ogs files in a new folder called backup called "backup" (we can revert to that later if we want),
+- in node_modules install path of gtp2ogs files (in this example /usr/lib/node_modules/gtp2ogs/), do a backup of all the gtp2ogs files in a new folder called "gtp2ogs-backup" in home folder (we can revert to that later if we want),
 - then go to home folder,
 - create a folder named “testtt”,
 - go into that testtt folder,